Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assay.

 Interactions with respect to BCRP have been shown to be responsible for clinical drug-drug interactions.
 For example, the BCRP inhibitor GF120918 inhibits the transport of the BCRP substrate topotecan resulting in a significant increase in plasma AUC5.

-The International Transporter Consortium1,11, the draft FDA guidance3 and the EMA guidance2 recommend investigating BCRP due to BCRP’s clinical importance in the absorption and disposition of drugs.
+The International Transporter Consortium1, the EMA guideline2 and the draft FDA guidance3 recommend investigating BCRP due to BCRP’s clinical importance in the absorption and disposition of drugs.

 Please provide an overview of Cyprotex's BCRP substrate identification assay.

-Bidirectional transport studies are one of the preferred ‘industry standard’ methodology used to identify drugs as substrates and/or inhibitors of BCRP and are the current recommended approach indicated by the regulatory authorities.
+Bidirectional transport studies are one of the preferred ‘industry standard’ methodologies used to identify drugs as substrates of BCRP and are the current recommended approach indicated by the regulatory authorities.
 The Caco-2 cell line is a commonly used in vitro model for identifying BCRP substrates.
-The cells are seeded on a Multiscreen™ plate (Millipore, MA, USA) and form a confluent monolayer over 20 days prior to the experiment.
+The cells are seeded on a multiwell-insert plate and form a confluent monolayer over 18-22 days prior to the experiment (screening or regulatory assays are conducted on 20 or 18-22 days post-seeding, respectively).
 The test article is then added to either the apical or basolateral side of a confluent monolayer of the cells and permeability is measured by monitoring its appearance on the opposite side of the membrane using LC-MS/MS.

 The permeability coefficient (Papp) is calculated from the following equation: